space-wizards/docs/src/en/robust-toolbox/toolshed/toolshed-examples.md

 - Finally, we rename our bee to "Queen Bee"
 - Then we fetch all nine other bees and also turn them into ghost roles, just like we did with the Queen Bee

-Now, a way more efficient way to do this would to have two separate commands, one for the Queen Bee and one for the Angry Bees.
+Now, a way more efficient way to do this would be to have two separate commands, one for the Queen Bee and one for the Angry Bees.
 This is just a demo of how complex toolshed can get.

 ### GHOSTULARITY:
 ```